christopherrobin/Christophers-Next-Template/README.md

 ## A modern, minimal authentication starter for developers, built with Next.js, TypeScript, Prisma, and Tailwind CSS.

-**Welcome!** This starter kit is designed for developers who want a clean, extensible foundation for building modern, full-stack web applications with authentication.
-Use it as a base for your next SaaS, dashboard, or internal tool.
-Contributions and forks are encouraged—make it your own!
+**Howdy!** This starter kit is designed for those who want a clean, extensible foundation for building modern, full-stack web applications with authentication using Next.js 15, TypeScript, Prisma, and Tailwind CSS.

 ## Features